 - Man was created in the image of God, but through Adam’s sin mankind was alienated from God and from his fellow man; as a result all people are sinners by nature, guilty in God’s sight and totally unable to save themselves.

-- Jesus Christ is the eternal Son of God, who became man, lived a sinless life, died a sacrifical death and rose again to atone for the sins of those who trust Him alone for their salvation.
-Jesus Christ is the only mediator between God and man
+- Jesus Christ is the eternal Son of God, who became man, lived a sinless life, died a sacrificial death and rose again to atone for the sins of those who trust Him alone for their salvation.
+Jesus Christ is the only mediator between God and man.

 - The Holy Spirit indwells God’s people, enabling them to trust Christ and giving strength and to live a holy life.

 - The church is the covenant community of God’s people, in which believers are nurtured through the preaching and teaching of the Bible, and the administration of the sacraments of Baptism and the Lord’s Supper and the loving administration of church discipline.